Grade Reporting Schedules can now be found on the Academic Calendar.

 According to the Higher Education Act of 1965 (HEA), as amended by regulatory authority, institutions that accept federal financial aid are required to monitor the student’s completion of the courses funded by one of the Title IV programs.
 Institutions must report withdrawals and failures, and in some cases, refund the awarded financial aid.
 If the aid is refunded, a student may incur a balance on his/her tuition account.
 Institutions that accept federal aid are subject to annual audits and program reviews by the US Department of Education to ensure compliance.

-In certain situations, a student for whom a grade of “F” or “NC” has been submitted with a reason of Never Attended or Stopped Attending returns to class and is allowed to continue.
-In order for these students to be properly graded, the previously assigned “F” or “NC” grade must be administratively removed.
-In these cases, instructors should follow the one of the two procedures as outlined below:
+In certain situations, a student for whom a non-attendance grade has been submitted returns to class and is allowed to continue.
+In order for these students to be properly graded, the previously assigned non-attendance grade must be administratively removed.
+In these cases, instructors should follow one of the two procedures as outlined below:

 1) Student Returns Prior to the Last Day to Drop with a “W”

-• In this situation, the “F” or “NC” is still only reflected as a midterm grade and has not yet been transferred to a final grade and reflected on the transcript.
+• In this situation, the non-attendance grade is still only reflected as a midterm grade and has not yet been transferred to a final grade and reflected on the transcript.

 • Return to the midterm grading screen on myBama and change the grade as you see fit.
-You can assign any other letter grade or a grade of “F” or “NC” with a reason of Earned.
-Just make sure that if the student is returning to class, the midterm grade is not a grade of “F” or “NC” with a reason of Never Attended or Stopped Attending.
+You can assign any other letter grade or a grade of “F” or “NC”.
+Just make sure that if the student is returning to class, the midterm grade is not a non-attendance grade.

 • Click the submit button at the bottom of the midterm grading screen to save your changes.